Package reference

 logger – logger.warning(fmt, error, delay) will be called on failed attempts. default: retry.logging_logger. if None, logging is disabled.

-- cognite.extractorutils.util.throttled_loop(target_time: int, cancellation_token: Event) Generator[None, None, None] [source]
+- cognite.extractorutils.util.throttled_loop(target_time: int, cancellation_token: CancellationToken) Generator[None, None, None] [source]

 Example